Michigan Library Love: Libraries to Visit This Summer

 Stair District Library

-The Stair District Library in Morenci, Michigan has 15 outdoor musical instruments from Percussion Play right in front of their library on Main Street.
-They are beautiful, sound great even if you have zero musical ability, and are such a delight!
-So, no matter if the library is open or closed, the instruments are available for anyone to play—making it worth the drive.
+The Stair District Library in Morenci, MI, has 15 outdoor musical instruments from Percussion Play right in front of their library on Main Street.
+They are beautiful, sound great even if you have zero musical ability, and are such a delight.
+So, whether the library is open or closed, the instruments are available for anyone to play—making it worth the drive from anywhere.

-Inside in their children’s area, they have many building toys, traditional wood blocks, Connectagons, Bristle Blocks, and Squigz.
-There are games, puzzles and puppets ready for play, no need to ask.
-They also have an Art Cart with cool supplies like alcohol ink markers, Prismacolor pencils, and Scratch Art.
+Inside, in the children’s area, they have many building toys, traditional wood blocks, Connectagons, Bristle Blocks and Squigz.
+There are games, puzzles and puppets ready to play, no need to ask.
+They also have an Art Cart with cool supplies like alcohol ink markers, Prismacolor pencils and Scratch Art.

-A community puzzle is usually featured in the main area and Magnetic Poetry in the Teen Area.
-Their baby/toddler materials (silk and regular scarves, shaker eggs, bells, ribbons, lummi sticks, etc.) are not in the public area, but can be requested for in-library use.
+A community puzzle is usually featured in the main area, and Magnetic Poetry is featured in the Teen Area.
+Their Baby/Toddler materials (silk and regular scarves, shaker eggs, bells, ribbons, lummi sticks, etc.) are not in the public area, but can be requested for in-library use.

-There are other neat features like stuffed felt animal heads hanging on the walls, eight small farming-related stained-glass windows from when the library hosted the Smithsonian Institution’s “Barn Again!
-Celebrating an American Icon” exhibit in 2004, and a quilt that mirrors a mural in a little pocket park across the street (also a great spot with three picnic tables, art, and sidewalk chalk).
-There’s a StoryWalk at the park just a few blocks from the library.
-The park also has fun playground equipment plus newly resurfaced tennis/pickle ball courts.
+There are other cool features like stuffed felt animal heads hanging on the walls, eight small farming-related stained-glass windows from when the library hosted the Smithsonian Institution’s “Barn Again: Celebrating an American Icon” exhibit in 2004, and a quilt that mirrors a mural in a park across the street.

 Thumb Area